PGomes92/pyhrv/README.md

 ## Context of this Work
 This package is under development within the scope of my master thesis _"Development of an Open-Source Python Toolbox for Heart Rate Variability (HRV)"_ at the [University of Applied Sciences Hamburg, Germany (Faculty Life Sciences, Department of Biomedical Engineering)](https://www.haw-hamburg.de/fakultaeten-und-departments/ls/studium-und-lehre/master-studiengaenge/mbme.html) and [PLUX wireless biosignals, S.A.](http://www.plux.info), Lisbon, Portugal.

-## Other Support Packages Developed within the Scope of this Work
+## Other Support Packages Developed within the Skope of this Work
 ### OpenSignalsReader
 Python package to read [OpenSignals (r)evolution](http://bitalino.com/en/software) files and automatic sensor data conversion for [BITalino (r)evolution](http://bitalino.com) sensor data.